Take Control (DJ BoBo song)

 "Take Control" is a song by Swiss artist DJ BoBo, released in November 1993 by Fresh label as the third single from his debut album, Dance with Me (1993).
-The song was both co-written and co-produced by DJ BoBo and features uncredited vocals by singer Christiane Lupp (also known as Christiane Eiben).
+The song was both co-written and co-produced by DJ BoBo and features uncredited vocals by Christiane Lupp (also known as Christiane Eiben).
 It was a top-10 hit in Austria and Switzerland, peaking at numbers nine and four, respectively.
 In Finland, Germany and the Netherlands, the single was a top-20 hit.
 It also charted in Denmark and peaked at number 21 on the Eurochart Hot 100.
 Outside Europe, "Take Control" was successful in Israel, peaking at number two.
-It received a gold certification in Germany, after 250,000 singles were sold there.
+The accompanying music video was directed by Marten Tedin and filmed in Stockholm, Sweden.
+It was A-listed on German music television channel VIVA in February 1994.
+"Take Control" received a gold certification in Germany, after 250,000 singles were sold there.

 Critical reception

 Larry Flick from Billboard magazine wrote, "Already a household name in various parts of Europe, Swiss producer/musician/rapper stomps into U.S. consciousness with a hi-NRG jam that is often reminiscent of Culture Beat and 2 Unlimited.
 Although the lyrics never venture beyond the "let's boogie" mode, there is no denying that the contagious chorus and spiraling synths add up to a possible crossover smash.
 Mixes range from pop-friendly to more hard-edged rave."